Natetp/SARIMA-model.py/README.md

 5%: -2.884580323367261 - The data is not stationary with 95% confidence\
 10%: -2.5790575441750883 - The data is not stationary with 90% confidence\
 \
-Reject null hypothesis, take this series as non-stationery\
+Reject null hypothesis, take this series as non-stationary\
 \
 p-value 1st Order Differencing: 0.000026\
 p-value 2nd Order Differencing: 0.000000